Video P&O Days Part 2

 P&O Days - Part 2, Life in the P&O Fleet circa 1960's - A young officer's pictorial record

-This is the fifth DVD produced by Captain Joe Welch using photographs, videos, drawings and paintings related to his time at sea, and the second in the series covering his time with P&O SNCo before joining Overseas Containers Limited.
-DVD P&O Days Part 1 started with Joe joining P&O S.N.Co as a cadet/apprentice and his first trips to sea.
-This DVD, P&O Days Part 2, covers time at sea as a senior cadet/4th officer through to 2nd Officer on P&O passenger vessels.
+This is the fifth video produced by Captain Joe Welch using photographs, film footage, drawings and paintings related to his time at sea, and the second in the series covering his time with P&O SNCo before joining Overseas Containers Limited.
+Video P&O Days Part 1 started with Joe joining P&O S.N.Co as a cadet/apprentice and his first trips to sea.
+This video, P&O Days Part 2, covers time at sea as a senior cadet/4th officer through to 2nd Officer on P&O passenger vessels.

 (Above - 4th Officer Joe Welch on the bridge of